 There are a lot of exciting teams in Serie A this year, and a few of them are 4.5 stars.
 But we’re particularly keen on testing Lazio.

-Again, using a less orthodox formation as default, the 3-5-2 is actually pretty perfect in canceling out Lazio’s weakest positions on FIFA 21.
+Using a less orthodox formation as default, the 3-5-2 is actually pretty perfect in canceling out Lazio’s weakest positions on FIFA 21.
 The central midfield is packed with quality in the form of Luis Alberto, Lucas Leiva and Sergej Milinkovic-Savic.
-In Luis Alberto you have the 86 passing and 85 dribbling with four-star skill moves while Lucas brings the 83 defending.
+In Luis Alberto you have the 86 passing and 85 dribbling with four-star skill moves while Lucas brings the 82 defending.
 And Milinkovic-Savic?
 Well he is the best of both, with good passing and defending, four-star skill moves and four-star weak foot.

 Then there’s the striker.
 87-rated Ciro Immobile with his 84 pace and 88 shooting, four-star weak foot and impressive 83 dribbling, capable of working himself out of tight spaces.
-As we said, there are the weak points, with the defence currently nothing to really scream and shout about, but Luiz Felipe is certainly an interesting option, with pace and good defending despite his overall rating of 77.
+As we said, there are the weak points, with the defence currently nothing to really scream and shout about, but Luiz Felipe is certainly an interesting option currently hidden in the reserves, with pace and good defending despite his overall rating of 77.

 We’ve said this before and we’ll say it again.
 The fact that the Netherlands Women’s national team are not five stars is bewildering.